Sufflavus/AngularExamples/README.md

 # AngularStore
-Example of using Angular for templateing
+Example of using AngularJs for templateing